InternRobotics/InternNav/challenge/README.md

 The system should be capable of handling challenges such as camera shake, height variation, and local obstacle avoidance, ultimately achieving robust and safe vision-and-language navigation.

 ---
+## Updates
+- We have fixed possible memory leak inside InternUtopia.
+Please pull the latest image v1.2 to use.
+- For submission, please make sure the image contain `screen`.
+Quick check: `$ screen --version`.

 ## 📋 Table of Contents
 - [📚 Getting Started](#-get-started)